-Created in 1932, Bartholdi Park at the U.S. Botanic Garden (USBG) has served as a demonstration garden for more than 80 years and until 2016 had not undergone a renovation since its original construction.
-The park’s renovation provided an opportunity to showcase SITES principles in action and USBG’s commitment to sustainability.
+Created in 1932, Bartholdi Fountain and Gardens at the U.S. Botanic Garden (USBG) has served as a demonstration garden for more than 80 years and until 2016 had not undergone a renovation since its original construction.
+The garden’s renovation provided an opportunity to showcase SITES principles in action and USBG’s commitment to sustainability.

-Plans for the park focused on five key areas: water, soil, vegetation, materials and human health.
+Plans for the garden focused on five key areas: water, soil, vegetation, materials and human health.
 Strategies incorporated into the project included:

 - Water: Ten rain gardens capture rainfall and allow it to soak into the ground, diverting runoff from D.C.’s combined sewer system.
 The rain gardens can accept up to 4,000 cubic feet of water in a 24-hour storm event – equivalent to 256 bathtubs of water.
 The project also used permeable paving and reduced the amount of impervious surface.